Institutional Perspectives and Educational Priorities for Robotic Surgery in Low-Resource Settings: A Multinational Cross-Sectional Study

 Ethics & Governance

-The study will undergo overarching ethical review and approval through The Operating Room Global Institutional Review Board (TORG-IRB).
+The study has received overarching ethical approval from The Operating Room Global Institutional Review Board (TORG-IRB).

 Expected Impact